nextcloud/documentation/developer_manual/exapp_development/tech_details/api/appconfig.rst

 AppConfig
 =========

-ExApp AppConfig API is similar to the standard Nextcloud **appconfig** API.
+The ExApp AppConfig API is similar to the standard Nextcloud **appconfig** API.

 Set app config value
 ^^^^^^^^^^^^^^^^^^^^